 The hands behind the scenes of the embroidery lexicon

-Many things have happened to get me on this embroidery journey.
+Many things have happened that led me to this embroidery journey.
 Some of which you can read in my article How to become an embroidery designer – or the art of failing.
-As the title indicates, it has been a journey of ups and downs and it still is – most probably always will.
+As the title indicates, it has been a journey of ups and downs.
+It still is and most probably always will.

 My first encounter with embroidery